CliMA/Oceananigans.jl/docs/src/quick_start.md

 ## Visualization

-They say that a [Makie](https://makie.juliaplots.org/stable/) visualization is worth a thousand Unicode characters, so here's a plot of vorticity at the end of two-dimensional turbulence simulation:
+They say that a [Makie](https://makie.juliaplots.org/stable/) visualization is worth a thousand Unicode characters, so here's a plot of vorticity at the end of the two-dimensional turbulence simulation:

 ```jldoctest cpu
 using GLMakie
 u, v, w = model.velocities
 ζ = Field(∂x(v) - ∂y(u))
 compute!(ζ)